elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 end

 @impl true
+require Logger

-def handle_info(_msg, state) do
+def handle_info(msg, state) do Logger.debug("Unexpected message in KV.Registry: #{inspect(msg)}")
   {:noreply, state}
 end
 ```

 Observe that we were able to considerably change the server implementation without changing any of the client API.
 That's one of the benefits of explicitly segregating the server and the client.

-Finally, different from the other callbacks, we have defined a "catch-all" clause for `handle_info/2` that discards any unknown message.
+Finally, different from the other callbacks, we have defined a "catch-all" clause for `handle_info/2` that discards and logs any unknown message.
 To understand why, let's move on to the next section.

 ## `call`, `cast` or `info`?